Azathioprine: Adverse effects

-Nausea and vomiting are common adverse effects, especially at the beginning of a treatment.
+Nausea and vomiting are common adverse effects, especially at the beginning of treatment.
 Such cases are met with taking azathioprine after meals or transient intravenous administration.
 Side effects that are probably hypersensitivity reactions include dizziness, diarrhea, fatigue, and rashes.
-Hair loss is often seen in transplant patients receiving the drug, but rarely occurs under other indications.
+Hair loss is often seen in transplant patients receiving the drug but rarely occurs under other indications.
 Because azathioprine suppresses the bone marrow, patients can develop anaemia and be more susceptible to infection; regular monitoring of the blood count is recommended during treatment.
 Acute pancreatitis can also occur, especially in patients with Crohn's disease.
-Treatment is discontinued in up to 30% of patients due these effects but therapeutic drug monitoring of the biologically active metabolites, i.e. thiopurine nucleotides can help to optimize the efficacy and safety.
-Clinically, most hospitals resort to on-exchange LC-MS (liquid chromotography – mass spectrometry) but the newly developed approach of porous graphitic carbon based chromatography hyphenated with mass spectrometry appears superior with respect to patient care in this respect.
+Treatment is discontinued in up to 30% of patients due these effects, but therapeutic drug monitoring of the biologically active metabolites, i.e. thiopurine nucleotides, can help to optimize the efficacy and safety.
+Clinically, most hospitals resort to ion-exchange LC-MS (liquid chromotography – mass spectrometry), but the newly developed approach of porous graphitic carbon-based chromatography hyphenated with mass spectrometry appears superior with respect to patient care in this respect.

 It is listed by the International Agency for Research on Cancer as a group 1 carcinogen (carcinogenic to humans).

 Pharmacogenetics

 The enzyme thiopurine S-methyltransferase (TPMT) is responsible for various activation and deactivation steps in azathioprine's mechanism of action.
 The first metabolic step that azathioprine undergoes in the body is the conversion to 6-mercaptopurine (6-MP; see Pharmacokinetics), which is itself an immunosuppressant prodrug.
 The TPMT enzyme is responsible, in part, for the methylation of 6-MP into the inactive metabolite 6-methylmercaptopurine – this methylation prevents 6-MP from further conversion into active, cytotoxic thioguanine nucleotide (TGN) metabolites.
-Certain genetic variations within the TPMT gene can lead to decreased or absent TPMT enzyme activity, and individuals who are homozygous or heterozygous for these types of genetic variations may have increased levels of TGN metabolites and an increased risk of severe bone marrow suppression (myelosuppression) when receiving azathioprine.
+Certain genetic variations within the TPMT gene can lead to decreased or absent TPMT enzyme activity, and individuals who are homozygous or heterozygous for these types of genetic variations may have increased levels of TGN metabolites and an increased risk of severe bone-marrow suppression (myelosuppression) when receiving azathioprine.
 In many ethnicities, TPMT polymorphisms that result in decreased or absent TPMT activity occur with a frequency of approximately 5%, meaning that about 0.25% of patients are homozygous for these variants.
-However, an assay of TPMT activity in red blood cells or a TPMT genetic test can identify patients with reduced TPMT activity, allowing for the adjustment of azathioprine dose or avoidance of the drug entirely.
+However, an assay of TPMT activity in red blood cells or a TPMT genetic test can identify patients with reduced TPMT enzyme activity, allowing for the adjustment of azathioprine dose or avoidance of the drug entirely.
 The FDA-approved drug label for azathioprine recommends testing for TPMT activity to identify patients at risk for myelotoxicity.
 Indeed, testing for TPMT activity is one of the few examples of pharmacogenetics being translated into routine clinical care.
-Missense SNP in NUDT15 (e.g., rs116855232, inducing R139C)) has been identified to be a causal factor for AZA-induced leukopenia through a genome wide association study (GWAS) in East Asians.
+Missense SNP in NUDT15 (e.g., rs116855232, inducing R139C)) has been identified to be a causal factor for AZA-induced leukopenia through a genome-wide association study (GWAS) in East Asians.